Zinc Application Framework: History

-In 1990 Zinc Software released its first software development package Zinc Interface Library as a tool for Borland Turbo C++.
-This package allowed creation of text and graphics based user interface, initially only for DOS applications and since the 2.0 release also for Windows programs.
+In 1990, Zinc Software released its first software development package, Zinc Interface Library, as a tool for Borland Turbo C++.
+This package allowed creation of text and graphics-based user interface, initially only for DOS applications and, since the 2.0 release, also for Windows programs.

-In 1994 Zinc Software introduced version 4.0 of its C++ tool under Zinc Application Framework name.
+In 1994, Zinc Software introduced version 4.0 of its C++ tool under Zinc Application Framework name.
 Zinc aimed at cross-platform development of the user interface supporting DOS, Windows, Mac and Unix.

-With the release of the version 5 in 1997, Zinc Software changed pricing policy and distributed "Personal Version" of the Zinc Application Framework free of charge for non-commercial use - including source code and limited only by lack of technical support and distribution rights.
+With the release of the version 5 in 1997, Zinc Software changed its pricing policy and distributed the "Personal Version" of the Zinc Application Framework free of charge for non-commercial use — including source code and limited only by lack of technical support and distribution rights.

 Zinc Software was acquired in 1998 by Wind River and continued to operate as a subsidiary.

-In 2004 Zinc Software was sold to Professional Software Associates (PSA).
+In 2004, Zinc Software was sold to Professional Software Associates (PSA).